Ndekere/3.1-Semester/README.md

 # 3.1-Semester

-Assignments and code taught in Class! @Africa Nazarene Uni Folders will contain the code we used in Class!
+Assignments and code taught in Class! @Africa Nazarene Uni.

+Folders will contain the code we used in Class!
 Have fun,,,

 Sincerely, Ndekere Kiritu.